Niyko/Rocket/README.md

 > You can change the files in the project and reload the browser to view change.
 Restarting the development server is not required.

 ### :open_file_folder: Project structure
 This project struture shows where is all the different files are located.
-An overview of the project structure of a Rocket application.
+An overview of the folder structure of a Rocket application.
 It covers top-level files and folders, configuration files, and routing conventions.

 * `/index.php` file contains routes for the pages.
 * `/views` folder contains the blade files of the pages.
-* `/assets` folder contains `images/css/js` assets for the pages.
+* `/assets` folder contains `images/css/js` and other assets for the pages.
-* `/dist` folder contains generated static files when a build is created.
+* `/dist` folder contains generated static website when a build is created.
 * `/build` folder contains a zip file of the build generated.

 ### :pushpin: Creating page routes
-Pages to the website is added in the file called `index.php`, which are located in the root of the project directory.
-In this file we can add the page urls and the views that should be loaded for each page is defined.
-Here is any example of the `index.php`.
+Pages of the website is added in the file called `index.php`, which are located in the root of the project directory.
+In this file we can add the page urls and the views that should be loaded for each page.
+Here is an example of the `index.php` file.

 `````php
 <?php